 Like I mentioned earlier, Guanacaste’s favorable weather is one of the reasons why it’s a popular vacation spot for locals and foreigners in Costa Rica.

-The dry season in the province is typically a bit longer than the rest of the country with temperatures soaring into the 100’s in March and April.
-If you visit during summer, all you will see are clear blue skies and the intense sun!
+The dry season in the province is typically a bit longer than the rest of the country with temperatures soaring into the 100s F (38 C) in March and April.
+If you visit during Costa Rica’s summer, all you will see are clear blue skies and the intense sun!

 One downside to the dry season is that everything turns very yellow, sparse, dusty and dry.
-This is one of the reasons why there is not as much wildlife in Guanacaste.
+This is one of the reasons why there is not as much wildlife in Guanacaste, the dryness.

 Likewise, rainy season in Guanacaste can get very intense.
 The rainiest months are September and October, where rainstorms commonly occur in the evenings and night time.
-You can still get clear skies in the mornings though!
+We even had a small hurricane and tropical storm the past couple years.
+For the most part, you can still get clear skies in the mornings though!

 An upside to visiting during rainy season is that everything turns a lush green, which is more pleasing to the eye.

-As Guanacaste is one of the more developed provinces catered to tourism and is a popular snowbird/expat destination, prices can be higher than the rest of Costa Rica.
+As Guanacaste is one of the more developed provinces catered to tourism and is a popular snowbird/expat destination, prices are generally higher than the rest of Costa Rica.
 You can still travel on a budget in Guanacaste, but you will need to do more research and plan more carefully.

 Where to Stay in Guanacaste